Costa Rica For Beginners

 Costa Rica’s Two Coasts

 If you’ve decided on venturing to the Caribbean coast, be prepared for classic, tropical weather.
 The heat on this coast is very moist and humid.
-The vegetation is tropical and towns take on a very Caribbean feel.
+The vegetation is tropical and towns take on a Caribbean feel.
 You’ll pass banana plantations and palm oil “forests”.
 The area is stunningly beautiful.

 The Caribbean coast has a very straight coastline causing the surf to crash harshly against the shore.
 Swimming can be dangerous during certain times.
 Surf competitions are held in this area of the country.